lusliang/lusliang.github.io/index.md

 34. Sensors and Actuators: A. Physical, Elsevier
 35. Physica A: Statistical Mechanics and its Applications, Elsevier
 36. Internet of Things, Elsevier
+37. Alexandria Engineering Journal, Elsevier
-37. Journal of Vibration and Control, Sage
+38. Journal of Vibration and Control, Sage
-38. PIME, Part C: Journal of Mechanical Engineering Science, Sage
+39. PIME, Part C: Journal of Mechanical Engineering Science, Sage
-39. PIME, Part F: Journal of Rail and Rapid Transit, Sage
+40. PIME, Part F: Journal of Rail and Rapid Transit, Sage
-40. International Journal of Advanced Manufacturing Technology, Springer
+41. International Journal of Advanced Manufacturing Technology, Springer
-41. Journal of Intelligent Manufacturing, Springer
+42. Journal of Intelligent Manufacturing, Springer
-42. Measurement Science and Technology, IoP
+43. Measurement Science and Technology, IoP
-43. Energy Science & Engineering, Wiley
+44. Energy Science & Engineering, Wiley
-44. CSEE Journal of Power and Energy Systems
+45. CSEE Journal of Power and Energy Systems